fatimasorowar/IPF-differential-expression-analysis/README.md

 - the dataset itself represents a snapshot in time, so it does not capture how gene expression changes over the progression of the disease

 ### conclusion
-i'm not very sure what to write here, but i assume from the analysis presented above future treatments for IPF patients should focus on restoring the metabolic health and surfactant production of the remaining lung cells (downregulated genes) as well as stopping the scar (upregulated genes).
+i'm not very sure what to write here, but i assume from the analysis presented above, future treatments for IPF patients should focus on restoring the metabolic health and surfactant production of the remaining lung cells (downregulated genes) as well as stopping the scar (upregulated genes).

 ***